Grief Journey Notes & Audio

 Jesus felt how we feel when we walk into a funeral (a lot of emotion, not sure what to say, heavy, ect…).
 He didn’t shy away from the raw emotion of it all.
 He engaged grief.

-Jesus was willing to be uncontrollable in front of other people in his grief.
+Jesus was willing to be emotional in front of other people in his grief.

 Q: Are we willing to let our emotions out as we grieve (even publicly)?

-Jesus served in his grief – he talked, wept, helped them understand the spirituality behind grief.
+Jesus served & ministered to others in his grief – he talked, wept, helped them understand the spirituality behind grief.

 When you don’t know what to do, serve.
 We can serve in our grief.

-If we engage God – he will show himself compassionate to you.
+If we engage God during these times – he will show himself compassionate to you.

 God knows all about loss.
 He had to give up his only son.
-This had to hurt him in that he is capable of loving in a way so deep it is hard for us to understand.
+This had to hurt him so profoundly because God the Father is capable of loving in a way so deep it is hard for us to understand.

 Personal Grief

-• Social responses – we can either get clingy with people or we get isolated and independent. –Can raise dysfunction that has been there for a long time.
+- Social responses – we can either get clingy with people or we get isolated and independent.
+Grief can raise dysfunction that has been there for a long time.
+Some other common social responses to grief include:

 Feelings are never good or bad.
 They are “value neutral”.
 It depends on what we do with our feelings.